Hardcover, 691 pages * Published: January 15th 2019 by Public Affairs (first published May 22nd 2018)

-These days we have to accept that fact that we are being recorded almost everywhere you go.
-No place is safe anymore, except within your private home and even then there are devices that even you may not be privy to unless you’re up on the latest tech news.
-Your cell phone is recording you, you computer screen is recording you, shower head in the bathroom, even your toaster can be a recording device.
+Today we have to accept the fact we are being recorded almost everywhere we go.
+No place is safe anymore Not even (or I should say especially) in your home .There are devices that even you may not be privy to unless you’re up on the latest tech news.
+Your cell phone is recording you, you computer screen is watching and recording you, your shower head in the bathroom, even your toaster can be a recording device.
 And with the onset of the internet of things, well, being recorded will be taken to a whole new level.
-Even more concerning is that despite you as an outer person maybe recorded who knows the devices that made its way into your body, therefore, your personal bio-metrics are being recorded, heart pacer, neurotransmitters, nanotechnology used to investigate what maybe wrong within your body, even optical devices are available on the market.
+Even more concerning is that despite you as an outer person maybe recorded who knows the recording devices that made its way into your body, therefore, your personal bio-metrics are being recorded, heart pacer, brain implants, RFIDs, neurotransmitters, nanotechnology used to investigate what maybe wrong within your body, even optical devices are available on the market.
 Yes, we are moving more and more into surveillance capital where the all-seeing eye is inside and outside of your body.
 Seems a little creepy?
 Well yes, it is, especially if you had no idea those recording systems where there in the first place.
 Even more creepy – who’s on the other side of that device?
 Government?
 Your parents?
 Friends? a jilted lover? medical researchers? academics? the list could be very long.
 Not to scare you even more but those device not only have the capacity to record your “person-hood”, what will they do with the information is just as concerning? how long will the information be kept?
 What if they don’t like what they see?

-Human rights are slowly being eroded and no one either seems to care or they remain ignorant of the surveillance capitalism machine slowly working its way quietly logging information, personal information, cataloging and filing – saved for a rainy day – who knows the information found might be used against you to keep you in line.
+Human rights are slowly being eroded and no one either seems to care until it becomes a problem.
+Until then they remain ignorant of the surveillance capitalism machine slowly working its way quietly logging information, personal information, cataloging and filing – saved for a rainy day – who knows the information found might be used against you to keep you in line.
 Most recording devices are harmless.
 Let’s take for example robots.
-We all know were moving into an era where robots will soon be included our spaces and there will be all types used for a variety of functions.
+We all know we’re moving into an era where robots will soon be including in our spaces and there will be all types of robots used for a variety of functions.
 The ones that are humanoid meant to look and act like humans, one has to wonder; where did the architects get their information to create a humanoid robot that acts, speaks and thinks like you.
 The information is coming from all the recordings; heart rates, optical, movements, synoptic pulses, blood flow, digestive system, the working of sexual organs and the reproductive system, facial expression, the gate in their walk – all from recording regular humans like you and I. Some humans are directly used as subjects, others not so much but by observing behavior through the all-seeing eye.
 Behavior psychology is reaching a critical mass to the point that practices, by B. F. Skinner that were once banned by the profession are now revisited and used as a rule of thumb when observing human behavior today.

 Instrumentarian -Google Glasses